-5.8.1.2 Critical - Based on Risk Assessment and/or regulatory requirements, the Microbial Control Program includes monitoring that may include, but is not limited to, procedures to address:
+5.8.1.2 Critical - If required, the Microbial Control Program includes monitoring, which may include but is not limited to, procedures to address:

 - Sanitation/Hygiene practices

 - Harborage site detection

 - Corrective/Preventive Actions

 - Raw materials

 - Finished Product

 - Explanation of the change: Former requirement 5.10.1.2.
 The language was modified to include regulatory requirements for monitoring and preventive actions as applicable.

 - Guidance on evaluation of criteria: Food Safety Professionals will review the microbial control program risk assessment, monitoring activities, and related records.